A reader and his wife are arguing about college for their son.

 This is such a complicated question that, if you’re a regular Debt.com reader, you could easily become confused.

 We’ve written that despite the skyrocketing costs, a college degree is still more valuable over time.
-Then again, we compiled an interactive map that showed some colleges are definitely not more valuable over time.

 We’ve also reported on one poll that showed most everyone thinks college is worth it — and another poll that showed most adults think college is a waste of time and money.